-I took a walk around this part of the terminal while Feng was queuing and Mark was being annoying.
+I took a walk around this part of the terminal while Feng was queuing and Mark was annoying.
 There was a bus service to Santiago—a 52-hour trip!
 Crazy.
 I saw a guy buying a ticket to Lima.
-I don’t even want to know how long he’s going to spend in the bus, Peru isn’t exactly next door.
+I don’t even want to know how long he’s going to spend on the bus, Peru isn’t exactly next door.
 It never ceases to amaze me how far people travel by bus in South America.
 Can you imagine buying a ticket to San José, Costa Rica, in a New York bus station?

 We eventually made it to the counter and bought three tickets for the 9:45 a.m. bus leaving on Sunday to Rio de Janeiro.

 The next morning, we boarded the bus half asleep (Mark and I) and excited (Feng, who was looking forward to this “classic” bus trip we did in 2002).

 I wish I could give you great parenting tips about keeping your six-year-old entertained during a 6.5-hour bus trip but really, it all comes down to 1) a bit of sleep because said kid stays up past midnight 2) a fully charged tablet and the hope the battery lasts for a while 3) the occasional bribe, like chips on top of the ham-and-cheese sandwiches made by yours truly the night before.
 As for me, I sleep for three hours (that was my plan, I even brought a throw!) then I sorted out the São Paulo pictures.